The Puntillitas Fritas or fried baby squid as they are called in English is a very popular food from Southern Spain.

 Tips on Serving

-This is a type of dish that shines on its own, but if you add some elements you can highly elevate the quality of the dish.
+This type of dish shines on its own, but if you add some elements, you can elevate the dish’s quality.

 One of the easiest ways to elevate the fried baby squid dish is to serve it right next with dipping sauces, like aioli sauce, and sour cream with chopped chives.